brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

 Note that this RRTYPE is also "wildcard friendly".
 If a DNS zone containing the names of many servers with identical policy (related to ADoT support), those could be managed via one or more wildcard entries.

-### Example
+### Examples
-We re-use the same example from above, indicating whether or not individual authoritative name servers support DoT:
+We re-use the same examples from above, indicating whether or not individual authoritative name servers support DoT:

         ns1.example.net.
 IN DNST 1 "."
         ns2.example.net.
 IN DNST 1 "." alpn=dot

-And similarly, if another zone with many name server names wanted to have a policy of all-ADoT support, this could be encoded as:
+And similarly, if another zone with many name server names wanted to have a policy of all-ADoT support (i.e. every name server supports ADoT), this could be encoded as:

         *.example2.net DNST 1 "." alpn=dot